How to Wire a Dryer Outlet

 Estimated Time: Depends on personal level experience, ability to work with tools and the available access to the dryer cord electrical connection box.

-Precaution: Identify the dryer circuit, turn it OFF and Tag it with a Note before working with the dryer cord wiring.
+Important: Identify the dryer circuit, turn it OFF and Tag it with a Note before working with the dryer receptacle outlet or cord wiring.

 Wiring Connections for a 220 Volt Dryer Outlet